anthony-meza/PO_HPC_Workshop/README.md

 mamba
 `

-## Running a Jupyter notebook remotely
+## Running a remote Jupyter notebook

 Running a Jupyter notebook on Poseidon requires you to create an SSH tunnel from Poseidon to your personal computer.
 Instructions depend on whether you're using Mac/Linux or Windows.
 Below are instructions for both.